Unemployment Insurance: Missouri

 Authors: Autumn G. Long and Alan L. Rupe, Kutak Rock LLP

-- Missouri unemployment insurance is provided under the Missouri Employment Security Law.
-Most employers are subject to the Missouri Employment Security Law.
-See Missouri Unemployment Insurance
+- Most employers are subject to the Missouri Employment Security Law.
+See Employer Coverage.

 - Unemployment benefits generally last for up to 20 weeks.
 See Benefits.